 Looks good.
 We got the Flow to trigger, and the information was provided correctly.
 Now you can

 You can only use this for Power Automate.
-I’m sure that Microsoft is working on other targets, but we can only use Power Automate to parse this information for now.
+Microsoft is working on other targets, but we can only use Power Automate to parse this information.

 Here are some things to keep in mind.